NO INDUSTRIAL ACCIDENT:

 TERMINATION IN FACE OF DEMAND FOR LIFETIME COMPENSATION:

 Espinosa v.
 Elite Cleaning Co. (pdf) - The claimant used a forged social security card to obtain employment illegally with our client.
 She then claimed to have been injured in an industrial accident.
 Employer entered into an Agreement for total disability under the belief that the claimant was legally entitled to work in the United States of America.
 When the claimant was cleared to for work but refused to do so, we petitioned terminate total disability.
 She then notified us that she was an unauthorized immigrant and claimed that, by admitting this, no one would hire her so that she was entitled to "total disability for life."
 First, we had our medical expert testify that she was medically employable.
 Second, we had our labor market expert testify as to the 32 jobs she found within the claimant's capabilities.
 Third, we countered her arguments through the testimony of professor of labor economics on the numbers of illegal immigrants working within the types of positions on the labor market survey.
-Our client won on all counts and the I.A.B. terminated all compensation.
+Our client won on all counts.

 PROPER EMPLOYER: